 In order to provide individual attention, Early Program classes are small by design with a 7.5:1 student-teacher ratio.

-During the two-year program, children of different ages are mixed together and remain in the same classroom for both years.
-Three-year-old children benefit from having older classmates to model, and the following year they are empowered and cement their learning by assisting their younger classmates.
+As part of Caedmon’s preschool program, children of different ages are mixed together and remain in the same classroom for a full two-years.
+Early Program Threes students benefit from having older classmates to model, and the following year they are empowered and cement their learning by assisting their younger classmates.
 This instills in the children a sense of responsibility for each other, as well as for themselves and the classroom.